 How do students usually perform on the Advanced Placement exams?

 The exams are graded on a basis of 1 to 5.
 AP grading standards are set so that a grade of 5 is comparable to a college grade of A or A+, a grade of 4 is comparable to a grade of B to A-, and a grade of 3 is comparable to a college grade of C to B-.
 While the percentage of passing scores varies nationally according to the particular exam, roughly 55% to 60% of the students who take these tests earn a grade of 3 or higher.
-In May 2017, 137 students took a total of 201 exams with 85% earning a passing score of 3 or better.
-Over half of our students earned 4’s or 5’s.
-In Ohio, 60% achieved a grade of 3 or better; globally, only 55% did.
+In May 2022, 217 students took a total of 402 exams with 81% earning a passing score of 3 or better.
+71% of those students earned 4’s or 5’s on the exams.

 What Advanced Placement courses are currently offered?

-Bishop Watterson offers Advanced Placement courses in Calculus AB, Calculus BC, Statistics, Computer Science A, English Literature and Composition, Psychology, United States History, Government and Politics: United States, Latin, Italian Language and Culture, Spanish Language and Culture, Biology, Chemistry, Physics 1, Macroeconomics, and Microeconomics.
+Bishop Watterson offers Advanced Placement courses in Calculus AB, Calculus BC, Statistics, Computer Science A, English Literature and Composition, Psychology, United States History, Government and Politics: United States, Latin, Italian Language and Culture, Spanish Language and Culture, Biology, Chemistry, Physics C: Mechanics, Physics 1, Macroeconomics, and Microeconomics.

 Where can I get more information about this program?